What's more important, the person behind the camera, the equipment or the post-processing?

 People have taken wonderful photos with ordinary cameras and no post-processing.
 So it's probably the person behind the camera.

-But I still won't say much about myself apart from that I've enjoyed taking photos for more than 50 years.
-And videos for more than 35.
+But I still won't say much about myself apart from that I've enjoyed taking photos for more than 55 years.
+And videos for around 40.

 I'm much more into peaceful villages and vivid landscapes than stressful cities or perfectly lit - and equally sterile - marketing photos.